TritonDataCenter/ruby-manta/README.md

 The HTTP Content-Type stored on Manta can be set with an optional :content_type argument; the default is application/octet-stream.
 The number of distributed replicates of an object stored in Manta can be set with an optional :durability_level; the default is 2.
+Supports CORS optional arguments.

 Returns true along with received HTTP headers.